JVMerenda/TEP/gillespie_SIS/experimental_setup.md

 nohup bash run_experiments.sh > teps.o.log 2> teps.e.log&
 ```

+There are two type of experiments.
+In SIS the nodes are individual agents that can be in one of two states: susceptible or infected.
+In MSIS the nodes are groups of agents that can be in one of two states: susceptible or infected.
+There is movement between the groups.
+Agents van only infect individuals in the same group.
+To use MSIS use the flag `--use-msis` and it is best to increase the infection rate to e.g. 0.3.

 ## The Erdos Renyi Graphs

 The data in this folder has been generated using the following invocations of `generate_tep.jl`: